 You can get a range of mortgage quotes by answering a few questions or apply for a mortgage with a specific lender online.
 Top online mortgage lenders don’t have to pay for brick and mortar locations, so they may be able to offer mortgages at a lower cost.

-The idea of borrowing such a large amount of money online wasn’t an option decades ago, but today it’s becoming increasingly more common.
+Borrowing large amounts of money online wasn’t an option decades ago, but today it’s more common.
 Here are some of the advantages of shopping for a mortgage online:

-- The ability to compare many quotes by providing information once
+- The ability to compare many quotes at once

 - Potentially more competitive loan terms than local lenders can offer